 Urban and Regional Planning Major, Bachelor of Arts (BA)

-Students majoring in planning may enter the program any time up to their third year of undergraduate studies.
-We also welcome transfers to enter as juniors.
+Students majoring in planning normally enter the program during their second or third year of undergraduate studies.
 The Planning minor should be utilized by students majoring in other programs who perceive planning as a complement to their education.

 In addition to the baccalaureate programs, the department also offers students the opportunity to earn dual degrees with other academic programs.
 In the past, students have earned concurrent degrees in geography, economics, sociology and government.
 Students from other programs may also take courses in the department.